@sogni-ai/sogni-client

 • modelId - ID of the model to use for image generation.

 • positivePrompt - text prompt that describes what you want to see in the image.
-Can be empty string.
+Can be an empty string.

 • negativePrompt - text prompt that describes what you don't want to see in the image.
-Can be empty string.
+Can be an empty string.

 • numberOfImages - number of images to generate.